 The Primary Care Database

 In the Icelandic healthcare system, primary care is provided by family medicine physicians at neighborhood based centers (Heilsugæsla).
-Primary care centers use the same electronic medical record system and use the ICD-10 diagnostic coding system.
+All primary care centers use the same electronic medical record system as well as the ICD-10 diagnostic coding system.
 The Directorate of Health maintains a registry on all primary care visits within the Icelandic healthcare system.
-Extensive maintenance and restructuring has been ongoing since early 2016, with no new data added to the registry since December 31, 2015.
-From this registry the all visits and phone-calls with diagnostic codes compatible with respiratory tract infections were extracted for the period January 1, 2005 to December 31, 2015 (Table 1).
+With extensive maintenance and restructuring ongoing since early 2016, no new data added to the registry since December 31, 2015.
+From this registry, data onall visits and phone consultations with diagnostic codes compatible with respiratory tract infections were extracted for the period January 1, 2005 to December 31, 2015 (Table 1).

 The National Vaccine Registry

-The Icelandic Directorate of Health maintains the National Vaccine Registry (NVR).
-All vaccine doses administered within the healthcare system are systematically recorded in the electronic health record at the time of administration.
-This record is reviewed and updated regularly, and vaccinations received elsewhere included.
+The Icelandic Directorate of Health also maintains the National Vaccine Registry (NVR).
+All vaccine doses administered within the healthcare system are systematically recorded in an individual's electronic health record at the time of administration.
+This record is reviewed and updated regularly, and vaccinations received elsewhere are included.
 The NVR collects this information from all electronic health records in the country.
 All administered vaccine doses with ATC codes “J07AL” (Pneumococcal vaccines) were extracted for the period of January 1, 2005 to December 31, 2017.

-Reimburcement database of the Icelandic Health Insurance
+Reimbursement database of the Icelandic Health Insurance

-The Icelandic healthcare system is a single-payer system with a single government run healthcare insurance.
-All permanent citizens are covered.
-Each healthcare visit is associated with a nominal out-of-pocket fee, with the rest of the visit covered by the insurance.
-Healthcare providers are either salaried governmental employees or independent practitioners who are reimbursed on a per case basis, according to pre-determined negotiations with Icelandic Health Insurance.
-To receive pay for services, physicians must submit a reimbursement form detailing the nature of the visit and any procedures performed using pre-specified procedural codes.
-Icelandic Health Insurance maintains a reimbursement database which details the nature and number of procedures performed.
-All otolaryngological procedures performed on the middle ear and tonsils were extracted from the reimbursement database for the period from January 1, 2005 to December 31, 2017 using the procedural codes in Table 5)
+The Icelandic healthcare program is a single-payer system with one government-run healthcare insurance administration, under which all permanent citizens are covered.
+Each healthcare visit requires a nominal out-of-pocket fee, with the rest of the visit covered by insurance.
+Healthcare providers are either salaried governmental employees, or independent practitioners who are reimbursed on a per case basis according to pre-determined negotiations with Icelandic Health Insurance administration.
+To receive pay for services, physicians must submit a reimbursement form, detailing the nature of the visit and any procedures performed, using pre-specified procedural codes.
+Icelandic Health Insurance agency maintains a reimbursement database which details the nature and number of procedures performed.
+A record of all otolaryngological procedures performed on the middle ear and tonsils were extracted from the reimbursement database for the period from January 1, 2005 to December 31, 2017, using the procedural codes in Table 5)

 Table 5 Reimbursement codes used in the current study